GuyResh/karl-fish/README.md

 7. **Species Filtering**: Filter shared sessions by species with color-coded swatches
 8. **Privacy Settings**: Control who can see your sessions (private, friends, public)

+### Public Statistics & Leaderboard
+1. **View Statistics**: Visit `/stats` to see aggregate statistics for all anglers (no login required)
+2. **Summary Statistics**: View total anglers, sessions, catches, average catches per session, total fishing time, species caught, and most common species
+3. **Leaderboard**: See ranked angler statistics including:
+   - Number of sessions
+   - Total fishing time (formatted as days, hours, minutes)
+   - Total catches
+   - Number of species caught
+   - Most common species
+4. **Real-time Data**: Statistics are calculated from all sessions in the database and update automatically

 ### Cloud Synchronization
 1. **Automatic Sync**: Your data syncs to the cloud when you're online
 2. **Offline Mode**: Continue logging sessions when offline - data syncs when reconnected